Julian Tuwim: Life and work

-In 1918 Tuwim co-founded the cabaret (comedy troupe) named Picador and worked as a writer or artistic director with many other comedy troupes, such as Czarny Kot (1917–1919), Quid pro Quo (1919–1932), Banda, Stara Banda (1932–1935), and finally Cyrulik Warszawski (1935–1939).
+In 1918, Tuwim co-founded the cabaret (comedy troupe) named Picador and worked as a writer or artistic director with many other comedy troupes, such as Czarny Kot (1917–1919), Quid pro Quo (1919–1932), Banda, Stara Banda (1932–1935), and finally Cyrulik Warszawski (1935–1939).
 Since 1924, Tuwim was a staff writer at Wiadomości Literackie where he wrote a weekly column titled Camera Obscura.
 He also wrote for the satirical magazine Szpilki.

 Tuwim displayed his caustic sense of humour and unyielding individuality in works such as "Poem in which the author politely but firmly implores the vast hosts of his brethren to kiss his arse."
 Here, Tuwim systematically enumerates and caricatures various personalities of the European social scene of the mid-1930s -- 'perfumed café intellectuals', 'drab socialists', 'fascist jocks', 'Zionist doctors', 'repressed Catholics' and so on, and ends every stanza by asking each to perform the action indicated in the title.
 The poem ends with a note to the would-be censor who would surely be tempted to expunge all mention of this piece for its breach of 'public standards.'

 His poem Do prostego człowieka (To the Common Man), first published on 7 October 1929 in Robotnik, provoked a storm of attacks on Tuwim both from left-wing circles, which criticized the poem's "bourgeois expression of pacifist sentiment", and from right-wing groups which accused Tuwim of calling for the disarmament of the young state.

 Julian's aunt was married to Adam Czerniaków, and his uncle from his mother's side was Arthur Rubinstein.

 World War II and after

-In 1939, at the beginning of World War II and the German occupation of Poland, Tuwim emigrated through Romania first to France, and after France's capitulation, to Brazil, by way of Portugal, and finally to the US, where he settled in 1942.
+In 1939, at the beginning of World War II and the German occupation of Poland, Tuwim emigrated through Romania to France, where in August 1940 he received a visa to Portugal from the Portuguese consul general in Bordeaux, Aristides de Sousa Mendes.
+In 1942 he travelled to Brazil, by way of Portugal, and finally to the US, where he settled until the end of the war..
 In 1939–1941, he collaborated with the émigré weekly "Wiadomości Polskie", but broke off the collaboration due to differences in views on the attitude towards the Soviet Union.
 In 1942–1946, he worked with the monthly "Nowa Polska" published in London, and with leftist Polish-American newspapers.
 He was affiliated with the Polish section of the International Workers Organization from 1942.
 He was also a member of the Association of Writers From Poland (a member of the board in 1943).

 During this time he wrote "Kwiaty Polskie" (Polish Flowers), an epic poem in which he remembers with nostalgia his early childhood in Łódź.
 In April 1944 he published a manifesto, entitled "My, Żydzi Polscy" (We, Polish Jews).